twneale/corenlp-zmq/README.rst

       docker run -i -t --link broker:broker corenlp /bin/bash -c 'cd /corenlp/scala && sbt run'

-You can also simply run these manually without Supervisor to test things out.
+You can also run these commands manually  in the shell without to test things out with involving Supervisor.

 Trying it Out
 +++++++++++++

-To send some text through the server, you can run the example Python client script, provided you have ZMQ, ZMQ-dev, and pyzmq installed:
+To send some text through the server, you can run the example Python client script, provided you have ZeroMQ, the ZeroMQ dev headers, and pyzmq installed:

     .. code-block:: python